dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/interviews.md

 Tell them you have an annoying prof that wants you to ask around for cool ideas/problems that people have.
 Ask them if they've ever wished some product existed, or if they have any "if I quite my job I'd want to invent X" kind of ideas.
 Often profs have lots of ideas about random things that if they had time/energy/CS skillz/money they might want to build.
 If they don't have any ideas, ask them about what irritates them.
 Try for forge a connection with them around irritating and annoying things you hate.
 Hatred can lead to innovation.

+Rather than providing an interview template to follow, my suggestion is to try to prompt them to tell some stories about times they were pissed off, or times they noticed a clever solution to something, or about things in the world that they care deeply about.
+Emotions are good, note how they feel towards the problem, do their eyes light up in excitement or anger?

 ## Partner

 Do this assignment with a partner (but you each need to have chosen 1 person to interview together, so 2 interviews total).
 It is much easier to keep conversations going with a partner to help.
 Have one person take notes.
 Have some prepared questions / topics.
 Talk about some ideas you might have and build off of them.

 ## Record

 Take notes and them compile them in a Google Doc.
+Try to collect at least a couple stories / ideas / problems.

 Some specific things to take note of:
 * who is the target audience
 * what is the problem statement
-* what the proposed solution might look like
+* what a solution might look like

 ## To Turn In